remi-gelinas/rosetta/pkgs/pragmata-pro/README.md

-## **All font data files in this repository, while available publicaly, are encrypted and unable to be used without being decrypted by my personal GPG key.
-That is to say, nobody but myself is even able to view or install the font using these files, in compliance with the license agreement.**
+### **All font data files in this repository, while available publicly, are encrypted and unable to be used without being decrypted by my personal GPG key.
+That is to say, nobody but myself is able to view or install the font using these files, in compliance with the license agreement.**

 Pragmata Pro™ is the font I use for almost everything, and I've found it to be the best programming font for myself.